MBA Course Descriptions

 MGMT 744 – International Management – 3 Credit Hours

-This course is designed to provide students with an understanding of the issues facing international managers and the environment of the Global Market Place.
+This course provides students with an understanding of the issues facing international managers and the environment of the Global Market Place.
 Some of the challenges include: accommodating different currencies, dealing with a multiplicity of governments, operating effectively in diverse legal environments, being sensitive to and avoiding problems that may arise from cultural differences among people, and the formulation of effective strategies in the complex global environment.
 Prerequisite: GBUS 702

 MGMT 750 – Lecture in Business Administration – 3 Credit Hours